OFS/ofs.github.io/docs/hw/common/board_installation/devkit_board_installation/devkit_board_installation_guidelines.md

 These are the host BIOS settings known to work with the either dev kit.
 Information about the server's currently loaded firmware and BIOS settings can be found through its remote access controller, or by manually entering the BIOS by hitting a specific key during power on.
 Your specific server platform will include instructions on proper BIOS configuration and should be followed when altering settings.

-- PCIe slot width must be set to x16
+- PCIe slot width **must** be set to your design's width (1x16, 2x8)
-- PCIe slot speed must be set to 4
+- PCIe slot generation **must** be set to your design's supported generation (4, 5)
 - PCIe slot must have iommu enabled
 - Intel VT for Directed I/O (VT-d) must be enabled

+*Note: Using 'auto' for PCIe training in the BIOS can potentially cause enumeration issues.
+It is always recommended to manually set your PCIe slot bifurcation settings to exactly match those for your design.*

 ### 2.2 Server Fan Speed